anuradhases/property_trends/README.md

 In this project, I conducted an analysis on ____ Boston property records from years 1700 to 202, to showcase key insights and effective visualizations aimed at providing a high-level overview of properties in the Boston area by cost and city.

 ## Data Source
-This dataset was downloaded from Boston Open Source Data and came in with over 50 columns.
+This dataset was downloaded as a csv from Boston Open Source Data and came in with over 50 columns.
+Data cleaning and analysis was done in both PostgreSQL and Snowflake.
 Details of each column were provided here and
 In order to have an effective analysis, 20 columns were selected.
 This left with __ relevant columns.
 In order to determine which columns were relevant,